 A simple dilemma is often the dramatic driver of Petzold’s films.
 In Barbara it’s this: is Barbara going to take the chance to flee to the West or is East Germany going to win through?
 Put in more carnal terms, is she going to boff André, the handsome doctor?

 Nina Hoss’s haughty beauty stands her in good stead here.
-She is ice personified, letting go only one smile throughout, a moment that effectively marks the turning point of the film.
+She is ice incarnate, letting go only one smile throughout, a moment that effectively marks the turning point of the film.
 As for Zehrfeld, he plays André as a good-humoured puppy becoming increasingly frantic as he tries every gambit to hook this reluctant co-worker.

 Almost as persistent is the wind!
 It never stops blowing, and Barbara is pictured often battling down long, empty country roads on her bike with the trees raging around her.
 Turmoil within, you get the picture.